Chris Brown (album)

-Chris Brown is the debut studio album by American singer Chris Brown.
-It was released on November 29, 2005 through Jive Records.
-The production on the album was handled by multiple producers including Scott Storch, Cool & Dre, Oak Felder, Bryan-Michael Cox and The Underdogs among others.
-The album also features guest appearances by Juelz Santana, Lil Wayne, Bow Wow and Jermaine Dupri.
+Chris Brown is the debut studio album by American singer Chris Brown, released on November 29, 2005, through Jive Records.
+The production on the album was handled by multiple producers including Scott Storch, Cool & Dre, Oak Felder, Bryan-Michael Cox and the Underdogs among others.
+The album also features guest appearances by Juelz Santana, Lil Wayne, Bow Wow, Jermaine Dupri and more.